Gabriel Moreno Player Props: Diamondbacks vs. Mets

-Gabriel Moreno -- with a slugging percentage of .289 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks versus the New York Mets, with Kodai Senga on the mound, on July 4 at 4:10 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.289 slugging percentage in past 10 games, including zero homers), battle starter Kodai Senga and the New York Mets at Chase Field, Wednesday at 9:40 PM ET.

-He racked up three hits (going 3-for-4) in his most recent appearance against the Angels.
+In his last appearance, he had three hits (going 3-for-4) against the Angels.

 Gabriel Moreno Game Info & Props vs. the Mets